This information will help you prepare for photodynamic therapy (PDT).

 After Your Treatment

 Everyone responds differently to this treatment.
-For a few days, you may have the following:
+For a few days, you may have the following things on the treated area(s):

-Follow the guidelines below at home to help you manage those symptoms:
+Follow the guidelines below to help manage side effects.

 - Apply a cool compress to the treated area a few times a day for the first 24 hours.
-This will help reduce discomfort.
-To do this, take a clean washcloth, dip it into room temperature or cool water, ring it out, and gently apply it to the treated area.
+To do this, take a clean washcloth, dip it into room temperature or cool water, wring it out, and gently apply it to the treated area.
 When the cool sensation goes away, soak the cloth again and repeat.

-- Starting the day after your treatment, use a gentle, fragrance-free cleanser to clean the treated area.
-Examples are Cetaphil®, Dove®, Basis®, and Eucerin®.
-Then, apply a moisturizer, such as Cetaphil, Lubriderm®, Aquaphor®, or petroleum to the area to keep your skin moist.
+- Starting the day after your treatment, use a gentle, fragrance-free cleanser (such as Cetaphil®, Dove®, Basis®, or Eucerin®) to clean the treated area.
+Use a clean towel to pat your skin dry, and avoid rubbing the area.
+Then, apply a moisturizer (such as Cetaphil, Lubriderm®, Aquaphor®, or Vaseline®) to the area to keep your skin moist.

 - If you have discomfort after your treatment, take an over-the-counter medication such as acetaminophen (Tylenol®), ibuprofen (Advil®, Motrin®), or aspirin.
-If you are allergic to these medications, or if you cannot take them due to a medical condition, talk with your healthcare provider about which medication to take instead.
+If you’re allergic to these medications, or if you can’t take them due to a medical condition, talk with your healthcare provider about which medication to take instead.

-- For 48 hours after your treatment, do not expose the treated area to bright light.
+- For 48 hours after your treatment, don’t expose the treated area to bright light.
 This includes:

 - Direct sunlight